Have you been looking for fun and unique ways to incorporate geography for kids into your learning?

 Wouldn’t it be great to visit all the places in the world that you study?

-Unfortunately, budget constraints prevent most of us from traveling where we want, when we want.
+Unfortunately, budget constraints (and other reasons) prevent most of us from traveling where we want, when we want.

 Did you ever think about taking your child on a virtual field trip?

-So, when you can’t travel to the areas you’ve studied, take them on a “virtual field trip”!
+When you can’t travel to the areas you’ve studied, how about take your kids on a “virtual field trip”!

 The Google Arts and Culture App has a TON of virtual field trip opportunities.